 Due to the evolving effects of the COVID-19 pandemic, we continue to deploy resources to enable our field-based employees to continue to engage virtually with health care providers.
 These virtual engagements have enabled our field team to support existing prescribers, as well as develop new prescribers to identify appropriate patients for TAVALISSE.
 We also conducted market research with chronic ITP prescribers in 2020 to understand the impact of COVID on chronic ITP management.
 More than half of respondents reported that COVID had an impact on their management of chronic ITP, and about a third of respondents anticipate a surge of patients post-COVID.
 This is because clinicians have found it challenging to both start a therapy, and switch to new therapies.
-Starting in 2021, we began to see an increase in in-person engagements with health care providers, while maintaining our level of virtual engagements.
-During the third quarter of 2021, we expanded our sales force by increasing our territories.
+Starting in 2021, we began to see an increase in in-person engagements with health care providers, while also maintaining our level of virtual engagements.
+In the third quarter of 2021, we expanded our sales force by increasing our territories.
+In the fourth quarter of 2021, we saw an increasing trend of in-person engagements until the Omicron variant surge in December 2021 which again limited our access.

 A post-hoc analysis from our Phase 3 clinical program in adult patients with chronic ITP, highlighting the potential benefit of using TAVALISSE in earlier lines of therapy, was published in the British Journal of Haematology in July 2020.
-Inclusion in one of the leading peer-reviewed journals in the field of hematology underscores the significance of the 78% (25/32) response rate defined as at least one platelet count of at least $50,000/\mu$ L when TAVALISSE was used as a second-line therapy in our Phase 3 clinical program.
+Inclusion in one of the leading peer-reviewed journals in the field of hematology underscores the significance of the 78% (25/32) response rate defined as at least one platelet count of at least 50,000/μL when TAVALISSE was used as a second-line therapy in our Phase 3 clinical program.
 Adverse events were manageable and consistent with those previously reported with fostamatinib.
 Our sales force is sharing this data with physicians.